Biographical Log of Michael Furstner - Page 82

 leaving most of the general public way behind.
 In time the public catches up taking

 a more benevolent view of the leader.
+In politics this happened for example to the

 Above examples are taken from an article by Claudio Veliz in the April 2009